 They were hit with a “black swan.”

-Author Nassim Nicholas Taleb introduces this idea in his book Fooled by Randomness, and develops it further in The Black Swan.
+Author Nassim Nicholas Taleb introduces this idea in his book Fooled by Randomness and develops it further in The Black Swan.
 A statistician, former trader, risk analyst and cranky philosopher of sorts, Taleb attacks the idea that we can predict the future at all.
-On the trading floor, assuming that the future will match the patterns of the past has led to the big crashes.
+On the trading floor, assuming that the future will match the patterns of the past has led to big crashes.
 In college admissions, these assumptions lead to bad predictions on which students will fit your profile.

 By way of example, some companies might intuitively suggest a small number of points on which to base a prediction: GPA, zip code, intended major and so on.
 They most likely will choose these factors because they seem to “make sense” — an induction.
 Capture goes a step beyond that; actually, it goes thousands of steps beyond that, using thousands of data points tested against one another to create a model much more precise.